-I came to yoga later in life ~ and it saved my life.
+I came to yoga later in life (in my 40s) ~ and as cliched as it sounds....yoga saved my life.

-In the next 8 years Chris and I attended Linda's classes, we developed a home practice and attended yoga retreats in Australia and Bali it was the only way I could get Chris to leave our island paradise!
-I loved how my practice made me feel, my body was getting stronger and more flexible and I noticed the nurturing sense of quiet I felt every time I came to my mat.
-Yoga books, magazines and DVDs were purchased ... questioning and curiosity was stirring.
-I was becoming curious about the deeper heart and meaning of yoga.
+Over the next 8 years my practice developed and Chris and I attended yoga retreats in Australia and Bali....it was the only way I could get Chris to leave our island paradise!
+With more practice, I was becoming curious about the deeper heart and meaning of yoga.

 In 2012 my life changed forever ~ I lost my husband ~ Yoga became my lifeline.

 November 2014 was another turning point ...I studied with Yoga Arts and gained my Level 1 Teacher Training qualification.
 The experience was transformational and awakening.
 My eyes were opening to a deeper level of yoga and the possibility of sharing this with others was exciting.

 Returning to the island, I taught a number of classes for my teacher before deciding to teach my own classes as Ebb and Flow Yoga.
 A little time later, also taking over Linda's classes when she decided to step away from teaching.

 After 16 beautiful years living on Great Barrier Island, the time was right for a new focus.
 I sold my home, jumped on a plane to Christchurch, hired a motorhome, and hit the road looking for my new home.
 Two months later I ended up putting an offer on a house in the deep south....in Central Otago.
 Cromwell was my new home.
 I knew no-one here, but it felt SO right.

 I took a leap of faith into the unknown.
 It's scary, but worth it!

 I'm back teaching and sharing my love of yoga.